-The word ‘violence’ is mentioned twice, in Gen. 6.11 and 6.13.
-This may indeed have been physical violence and assaults, but the violence against the spirit of God becomes the greater crime, for this always becomes the precursor to creating a world of physical violence.
-Mankind’s consciousness can begin to move quickly in the wrong direction, and during Enosh’s generation the assault on the spirit of God increases.
-This perpetration upon the spirit becomes near complete, and is related as such in the story of Noah.
+Mentioned in Gen. 6.11 and 6.13, ‘violence’ relates to physical violence and assaults.
+But the violence against the Spirit of God becomes the greater crime, for this always becomes the precursor to creating a world of physical violence.
+Mankind’s consciousness can begin to move quickly in the wrong direction, and during Enosh’s generation, the assault on the spirit of God increases.
+This perpetration upon the spirit becomes near complete and is related as such in the story of Noah.
 That “all men had lived corrupt lives on earth” (Gn.
-6.12-13) tells us that the very thoughts of man— his ideas, his attitudes, his motives— became ungodly and thus results in a compounded corruption.
+6.12-13) tells us that the very thoughts of man—his ideas, his attitudes, his motives—became ungodly and thus results in a compounded corruption.

-Many reasonings must have been proffered to excuse the misuse of God’s word, to explain man’s relationship to the stars while leaving God Himself in the background.
-True acts of faith followed by the proofs of faith leave the arena of man’s experience (Epistle of James, 2.14-26)*.
-Man is no longer brought to God, nor is man reminded of God, which faith demonstrations supply.
-It is generally understood that armed with Enosh’s knowledge men began to think that they did not need God.
+Tortured reasonings proffer excuses relative to the misuse of God’s word.
+True acts of faith, then followed by the proofs of faith, leave the arena of man’s experience (Epistle of James, 2.14-26)*.
+No longer brought before God, nor reminded of Him, faith demonstrations vanish.
+Armed with Enosh’s knowledge men began to think that they had no need for God.
 They looked only to themselves, sorting for themselves the good and the bad, a certain intellectualism not wedded to God or Godly wisdom.